federicotdn/localmost/README.md

 }
 ```

-This will instruct Claude Code to use localmost to decide on bash command execution.
+this will instruct Claude Code to use localmost to decide on bash commands execution.

 ## Configuration